perl11/cperl/STATUS.md

 ![Benchmarks](cperl-bench26.png)
 For all versions see [bench-all/](bench-all/index.html)

-# In the stable master branch are the following major features
+# In the latest stable releases are the following major features:

 * coretypes (Int, UInt, Num, Str. lowercase native types accepted)
 * types in signatures as designed and also as attribute.